Scripture Reference: Numbers 1-3, 13-14

-At God’s instruction Moses chose one one man from each tribe to spy out the land.
+At God’s instruction Moses chose one man from each tribe to spy out the land.
 For forty days they travelled through the land from south to north observing people and buildings and even collecting specimens of the bountiful produce.
-When the twelve spies reported back to Moses and the people ten of them painted a picture of a people and land that was too formidable to conquer.
+When the twelve spies reported back to Moses and the people, ten of them painted a picture of peoples and land that were too formidable to conquer.
 Only two of them, Caleb and Joshua, had confidence that God would lead them into battle and overcome.

 Chapter 14 (Rebellion and Consequence):